 Sustainability has been a major buzzword for the past few years as consumers have really begun to understand the environmental impact that companies have—and it’s changing the behaviors of both consumers and brands.
 Close to 70 percent of US travelers now say that sustainable travel is important to them and 51 percent of consumers say they are more likely to visit a restaurant that offers environmentally-friendly food items.
 As a result of growing consumer demand, 80 percent of companies worldwide now report on sustainability.

-This Earth Day, we’re proud to share how some of our clients are taking steps to become more sustainable and support green initiatives that will make a real impact over the next few years.
+Celebrating Earth Day, we’re proud to share how some of our clients are taking steps to become more sustainable and support green initiatives that will make a real impact over the next few years.

 Snooze an AM Eatery Continues to Give Back